trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 ### PUT /members/lodgement/attachresponse

-This will be used where a retrofit participant has been invited to contribute to the PAS2035 lodgement lodgement and you are uploading on behalf of that participant.
+This will be used where a retrofit participant has been invited to contribute to the PAS2035 lodgement and you are uploading on behalf of that participant.
 If you are lodging on behalf of a Retrofit Coordinator who is collating and uploading the documents themself, use POST /members/uploadfile

 Attach a response to a Lodgement if the status allows returns a Status and Receipt.